 3. What is our legal basis for processing your personal data?

-We may also have a legitimate interest in processing your personal data to allow us to respond to your queries and make changes to our website in response to your feedback, if appropriate.
+We rely on legitimate interest to process your personal data as outlined above.
+It is in our and your legitimate interest that we process your personal data to respond to your queries, provide you with information requested or otherwise deal with your comments etc. It is in our legitimate interest to process your personal data to make improvements to our website in response to your feedback, if appropriate.
 In considering whether we have a legitimate interest in processing your personal data, we will take into account any impact of our processing of your personal data on you and what steps we can take to minimise any such impact.

 4. Who do we share your personal data with?